 Explore your route to collaboration

-Project Call: Autumn 2026 cohort now open
+Project Call: Autumn 2027 cohort now open

-- Project proposals (PhD or EngD) must support the engineering research required to design, build, operate, maintain and decommission fusion devices for power generation.
+Project proposals (PhD or EngD) must support the engineering research required to design, build, operate, maintain and decommission fusion devices for power generation.

-- The CDT is a collaborative programme across the Universities of Manchester, Sheffield, Liverpool and Birmingham.
+The CDT is a collaborative programme across the Universities of Manchester, Sheffield, Liverpool and Birmingham.
 Community Studentships are open to supervisors from any UK university.
+All students, including those funded through the Community Studentships scheme, must participate fully in all CDT training.

 Contact information: